fabifont/fixcom/README.md

 # fixcom
-Command line tool to fix comments into a file.
+Script to fix comments into a file.

 ## Usage
 Just for the explanation: